ZJU-Automated-Reasoning-Group/arlib/docs/topics.rst

 Optimization Modulo Theory (OMT) is an extension of SMT, which is used for checking the satisfiability of logical formulas with respect to background theories such as arithmetic, arrays, and bit vectors.
-OMT extends this by adding optimization capabilities, enabling it to find solutions that minimize or maximize a given objective function.
+OMT extends SMT by adding optimization capabilities, enabling it to find solutions that minimize or maximize a given objective function.

 Here, we are interested in OMT(BV) problems, where the solution space is characterized by a